-- 13. The Organization will have a comprehensive suite of dispute resolution policies that will include: - a) Discipline and Complaints Policy - b) Event Discipline Policy - 14.
-Taken together, the suite of dispute resolution policies will include the following features: - a) An independent individual to whom complaints can be submitted - b) Sanctions for violations of conduct standards - c) Mechanism for suspension of individuals pending the conclusion of the process

-- d) Non-biased and experienced case managers, decision-makers and/or investigators - e) Protection from reprisal for submitting complaints - f) Independency of appeal procedures (when appeals are permitted) - g) Opportunity for alternate dispute resolution - h) Investigations of certain complaints (e.g., when required by law and/or when the complaint involves harassment, abuse, or discrimination) - i) In-event discipline procedures (when an event does not have its own disciplinary procedures)
+- 9. The Organization will have a comprehensive suite of dispute resolution policies that will include: - a.
+Discipline and Complaints Policy - b.
+Appeal Policy - c.
+Dispute Resolution Policy - d.
+Investigations Policy - e.
+Event Discipline Policy - 10.
+Taken together, the suite of dispute resolution policies will include the following features: - a.
+An independent individual to whom complaints can be submitted - b.
+Sanctions for violations of conduct standards - c.
+Mechanism for suspension of individuals pending the conclusion of the process - d.
+Non-biased and experienced case managers, decision-makers and/or investigators - e.
+Protection from reprisal for submitting complaints - f.
+Independency of appeal procedures (when appeals are permitted) - g.
+Opportunity for alternate dispute resolution - h.
+Investigations of certain complaints (e.g., when required by law and/or when the complaint involves harassment, abuse, or discrimination) - i.
+In-event discipline procedures (when an event does not have its own disciplinary procedures)

-Reporting Obligations

-15. The policies of the Organization will include requirements that certain complaints must be reported to government entities, local police forces, and/or child protection agencies.
+- 11. Reporting Obligations - a.
+The policies of the Organization will include requirements that certain complaints must be reported to government entities, local police forces, and/or child protection agencies. - 12.
+Records - a.
+The Organization will retain records of decisions that have been made pursuant to the organization's policies.

-Records

-16. The Organization will retain records of decisions that have been made pursuant to the organization's policies.
 These records may be shared with other individuals or organizations, including but not limited to, national sport organizations, provincial/territorial sport organizations, multi-sport organizations, and government entities.